 John 5:46 For had ye believed Moses, ye would have believed me: for he wrote of me.
-John 5:47 But if ye believe not his writings, how shall ye believe my words?

-It has also been suggested that Moses made use of certain documents and oral traditions to write the book. . . .
-However, it must be remembered that the actual writings of the Book of Genesis was done by Moses, under the inspiration of the Holy Spirit" (Hebrew-Greek Key 1).
+It has also been suggested that Moses made use of certain documents and oral traditions to write the book. . .
+However, it must be remembered that the actual writings of the Book of Genesis was done by Moses, under the inspiration of the Holy Spirit" (Hebrew-Greek Key Study Bible 1).